joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/002-Maven-based-Job.md

 - **Default lifecycle**: compile, test, package, and install for building and testing.
 - **Clean lifecycle**: Removes build artifacts.
 - **Site lifecycle**: Generates project documentation.

+In the default lifecycle, the phases are executed sequentially.
+To execute, we just need to call the last build phase.

+- **Validate** - Ensure the project is correct and complete.
+- **Compile** - Compile the project's source code.
+- **Test** - Test the compiled code with a unit testing framework.
+- **Package** - Package the compiled code into a distributable format.
+- **Verify** - Run checks on integration test results for quality assurance.
+- **Install** - Install the package into the local repository for other projects.
+- **Deploy** - Copy the final package to a remote repository for sharing.

 ## Setting up a Maven-based Job